I’m a devoted online shopper. I love to buy local, but there are some things that I love to get online, especially during the holidays. Here’s why:

 2. Returns are easy (if you buy from stores that allow for easy returns), and this makes gifting easier, too.
 If I buy my brother-in-law a sweater from the Gap and he hates it, he can walk into any Gap in America and return it.
 He doesn’t even have to tell me.

-3. Buying online can be less expensive.
+3. Buying online can save money.
 I love to compare prices, google discount codes, and read reviews while I’m shopping: I’m much more confident about my purchases with the extra information.

-4. The merchant will ship your gifts for you.
-I hate going to the post office, so if I’m buying a gift for a far-away friend, I love to do it online.
-The merchant will ship directly to my friend; I don’t have to pay extra or hassle with packing tape.
+4. The merchant ships your gifts for you.
+I hate going to the post office, so if I’m buying a gift for a far-away friend, I love to do it online: the merchant takes care of shipping, and often for free.

 5. Online shopping suits my personality.
 I hate making snap decisions.
-I like to mull things over a bit, and that holds true for Christmas shopping.
 I can’t reflect on whether or not my mom would like those throw pillows while I’m standing in the aisle at Target.
 If I shop online, I don’t have to make a fast decision in the store before I move on to the next place.
 I have time to think about it, and I love that.

 I wish I’d known these 3 things sooner: